helidon-io/helidon/docs/se/tracing.md

 ## Overview

 Distributed tracing is a critical feature of microservice based applications, since it traces workflow both within a service and across multiple services.
 This provides insight to sequence and timing data for specific blocks of work, which helps you identify performance and operational issues.
-Helidon includes support for distributed tracing through its own API, backed by either [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/js/api/tracing/), [Jaeger](https://www.jaegertracing.io/), or [Zipkin](https://zipkin.io/).
+Helidon includes support for distributed tracing through its own API, backed by either [OpenTelemetry][opentelemetry], [Jaeger][jaeger], or [Zipkin][zipkin].
 Tracing is integrated with WebServer and Security.

 > [!NOTE]
-> As OpenTelemetry has subsumed [OpenTracing](https://opentracing.io), Helidon support for OpenTracing is deprecated and will likely be removed in a future release.
+> As OpenTelemetry has subsumed [OpenTracing][opentracing], Helidon support for OpenTracing is deprecated and will likely be removed in a future release.

 ## Maven Coordinates

-To enable Helidon Tracing, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).
+To enable Helidon Tracing, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependencies>